 Now Wes puts his investigative and story-telling skills to work for clients

-who have suffered serious personal injury from medical malpractice, dental
+who have suffered serious personal injury from

-neglect.
-He is licensed in the federal vaccine injury claims court, and
+and neglect.
+He is licensed in the federal vaccine injury claims court,

-has a serious reaction to a vaccine.
+someone has a serious reaction to a vaccine.

 Wes also represents families and small businesses in insurance and contractual disputes.